-• Algorithm 11 was stated in pseudo-code, with a few details not really explained.
+• Algorithm 15 was stated in pseudo-code, with a few details not really explained.
 For instance, it may be that some fragments are much larger than others, and because of that some nodes may need to wait for others, e.g., if node u needs to find out whether neighbor v also wants to merge over the blue edge b = (u, v).
 The good news is that all these details can be solved.
-We can for instance bound the asynchronicity by guaranteeing that nodes only start the new phase after the last phase is done, similarly to the phase-technique of Algorithm 9.
+We can for instance bound the asynchronicity by guaranteeing that nodes only start the new phase after the last phase is done, similarly to the phase-technique of Algorithm 13.

-Theorem 2.14.
-The time complexity of Algorithm 11 is $\mathcal{O}(n \log n)$, the message complexity is $\mathcal{O}(m \log n)$.
+Theorem 3.11 (Analysis of Algorithm 15).
+The time complexity of Algorithm 15 is $O(n \log n)$, the message complexity is $O(m \log n)$.

 Proof: Each phase mainly consists of two flooding/echo processes.
-In general, the cost of flooding/echo on a tree is $\mathcal{O}(D)$ time and $\mathcal{O}(n)$ messages.
-However, the diameter D of the fragments may turn out to be not related to the diameter of the graph because the MST may meander, hence it really is $\mathcal{O}(n)$ time.
-In addition, in the first step of each phase, nodes need to learn the fragment ID of their neighbors; this can be done in 2 steps but costs $\mathcal{O}(m)$ messages.
+In general, the cost of flooding/echo on a tree is O(D) time and O(n) messages.
+However, the diameter D of the fragments may turn out to be not related to the diameter of the graph because the MST may meander, hence it really is O(n) time.
+In addition, in the first step of each phase, nodes need to learn the fragment ID of their neighbors; this can be done in 2 steps but costs O(m) messages.
 There are a few more steps, but they are cheap.
-Altogether a phase costs $\mathcal{O}(n)$ time and
+Altogether a phase costs O(n) time and O(m) messages.
+So we only have to figure out the number of phases: Initially all fragments are single nodes and hence have size 1.
+In a later phase, each fragment merges with at least one other fragment, that is, the size of the smallest fragment at least doubles.
+In other words, we have at most $\log n$ phases.
+The theorem follows directly.